anacode/anacode-toolkit/docs/source/intro.rst

 in more detail in :ref:`analysed-schema`.

 Both :class:`anacode.api.writers.DataFrameWriter` and
-:class:`anacode.api.writers.CSVWriter` have the same interface and they both generate doc_id incrementally and separately for each API call.
+:class:`anacode.api.writers.CSVWriter` have the same interface.
+They generate document ids (doc_id) incrementally and separately for each API call.
 That means that you are expected to save exactly the same amount of call results from the calls that you choose to store in order for `doc_id` to properly connect results from different calls.
 It also means that it does not matter whether you first